linkerd/website/linkerd.io/content/2.10/features/dashboard.md

 These components work together to provide an on-cluster metrics stack.

+{{< note >}}
+To limit excessive resource usage on the cluster, the metrics stored by this extension are _transient_.
+Only the past 6 hours are stored, and metrics do not persist in the event of pod restart or node outages.
+{{< /note >}}

 ## Operating notes

 This metrics stack may require significant cluster resources.
-Prometheus, in articular, will consume resources as a function of traffic volume within the cluster.
+Prometheus, in particular, will consume resources as a function of traffic volume within the cluster.

+Additionally, by default, metrics data is stored in a transient manner that is not resilient to pod restarts or to node outages.
+See [Bringing your own Prometheus](../../tasks/external-prometheus/) for one way to address this.

 ## Linkerd dashboard